It’s a holiday-season tradition!

 F: Urban Home (1770)

 Online advanced tickets may be purchased here for $25, plus a proccessing fee.
-Day-of tickets are available online here for $30, plus a processing fee.
-Day-of tickets are also available at the door of the Woodbury Senior/Community Center for $30, with no processing fee.
+A three-part PDF of tour information will be sent separately (Part 2).
+Tickets purchased on December 9 may receive the Part 2 e-mail after midnight of the 10th.
+After midnight on the 10th, "day-of" tickets are available for $30 in the Community Room of the Woodbury Senior/Community Center.
 All sales are final.
 Unused tickets may be claimed as donations.

 Tickets may also be purchased at the following locations:

 WOODBURY: Canfield Corner Pharmacy; Curtis House; Elizabeth Richard; Maison St. Germain; Woodbury Drug; and Woodbury Farm Market

 OUTSIDE WOODBURY: Hickory Stick Bookshop (Washington Depot); Newbury Place (Southbury); Roxbury Market & Deli; Towne Apothecary (Bethlehem); Village Restaurant & Tap (Litchfield); and Yankee Quilters (Seymour)

 Woodbury Senior/Community Center